qlik-oss/core-website/docs/documentation/services/qix-engine/logging.md

 # Logging

-The QIX Engine follows the logging format and levels specified in the [Qlik Core Service Contract](../../contract.md#logging).
+The QIX Engine follows the logging format and levels specified in the [Logging](../../conventions/logging.md) conventions.

 ## Log Types